-For most employment permits, the employer must establish that it is not possible to fill the position with an Irish or other EEA national.
-The labour market needs tests apply for certain permits (that is, public advertising of the role within the EU for a specified period before considering a non-EEA/Swiss national for a permit).
+For all employment permits applications (excluding the Intra-Company Transfer Permit), the employer must establish that it is not possible to fill the position with an Irish or other EEA national.
+The labour market needs tests apply in respect of the work permit only (that is, public advertising of the role within the EU for a specified period before considering a non-EEA/Swiss national for a permit).

 Termination and redundancy

 Employees are not entitled to management representation or consultation rights except as follows:

 In an undertaking employing 50 employees or more, employees are entitled to establish an information and consultation forum.
 Establishing a forum is not mandatory unless certain criteria are met in accordance with the Employees (Provision of Information and Consultation) Act 2006.

 Employees must be consulted on collective redundancies (Protection of Employment Act 1977).
 Whether collective redundancies arise depends on the number of proposed redundancies by reference to the size of the workforce of the organisation.